facebookresearch/theseus/examples/README.md

 problem with loop closure outliers.
 - **pose_graph/pose_graph_cube:** Is an example of profiling Theseus' optimizers on the cube datasets.
 - **pose_graph/pose_graph_benchmark:** Is an example of using Theseus to solve pose graph optimization problems.
-- **pose_graph/pose_graph_g2o:** Is an example of using Theseus to solve pose graph optimization problems in the g2o format.
 - **homography_estimation.py:** Is an example of using Theseus to learn CNN image features for homography estimation.
 The features are trained to minimize the four corner distance between the warped and target image.